appdotnet/api-spec/content/docs/basics/responses.md

 We support CORS for authenticated cross-domain API requests direct from browsers.
 Support for CORS may vary by browser.
 When using CORS, you are still responsible for obtaining, storing and supplying a valid access token with each request, if access to authenticated endpoints is required.
 For more information on CORS, see the Wikipedia page for [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

+## Pretty-printed JSON

+We return a minified form of JSON by default, but support pretty-printing of JSON for debugging and enhanced readability.
+Note that pretty-printed JSON contains a trailing line break, so you may wish to make sure your JSON decoder handles this properly.

+To request pretty-printing, send the following HTTP header with your request:

+    X-ADN-Pretty-JSON: 1

+*Note: Sending any value is sufficient.
+Omit the header entirely if you wish to receive minified JSON.*

 ## Error Conditions

 If the request was unsuccessful for some reason, no ```data``` key will be returned -- the response object will only contain a ```meta``` object.
 Additional information pertaining to the type of error generated will be returned inside the ```meta``` object.
 In particular, the ```code``` and ```error_message``` keys will point out what sort of error occurred.
 There may also be a uniquely-identifying ```error_slug``` and ```error_id``` present that can be used to get more information about the error and which may be helpful in support requests with App.net staff.